sbergot/wandering-mushroom/content/2020-12-05-body-augmentations.md

 tags= ["cyberpunk"]
 +++

-Like Hacking, cyberware fit both in the theme and the mechanics of a cyberpunk
+Like Hacking, cyberwares fit both in the theme and the mechanics of a cyberpunk
 ttrpg:

 - They raise questions about the perils of technology and about the sense of